 In most cases, the answer is to clear the area of the break by rinsing and flossing, then contact us as soon as possible.
 In general, don’t try to fix these appliances yourself.

-It may look easy to superglue your broken denture back together, but it really needs a qualified technician to successfully reattach the pieces.
+It may look easy to superglue your broken denture back together, but it really needs a qualified technician to reattach the pieces successfully.

 If it is a clasp or small part that has broken off, you can try using a denture adhesive to help keep the denture secure in your mouth.